-- 6.14 The Head of Law and Governance is designated as the Council's Monitoring Officer.
-It is the function of the Monitoring Officer to ensure compliance with established policies, procedures, laws and regulations. - 6.15 The financial management of the authority is conducted in accordance with the relevant provisions of the Constitution and the Council's Financial Regulations.
-The Council has designated the Head of Finance as the Chief Finance Officer in accordance with Section 151 of the Local Government Act 1972. - 6.16 The Council's Local Code of Corporate Governance fully conforms to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - 6.17 The Council maintains an Internal Audit Service, which operates in accordance with the Accounts and Audit Regulations 2015, the Public Sector Internal Audit Standards (PSIAS) and CIPFA's Local Government Application Note (2019). - 6.18 The Council has robust policies and procedures relating to the use of resources and the corporate governance framework, including a Corporate Risk Management Strategy, Financial Regulations and Contract Procedure Rules, Scheme of Delegation, and Anti-Fraud and Corruption Strategy and Whistle-blowing Code.
+6.14 The Assistant Director of Law, Governance and People is designated as the Council's Monitoring Officer.
+It is the function of the Monitoring Officer to ensure compliance with established policies, procedures, laws and regulations.

+- 6.15 The financial management of the authority is conducted in accordance with the relevant provisions of the Constitution and the Council's Financial Regulations.
+The Council has designated the Interim Director of Corporate Resources and deputy CEO as the Chief Finance Officer in accordance with Section 151 of the Local Government Act 1972. - 6.16 The Council's Local Code of Corporate Governance fully conforms to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - 6.17 The Council maintains an Internal Audit Service, which operates in accordance with the Accounts and Audit Regulations 2015, the Public Sector Internal Audit Standards (PSIAS) and CIPFA's Local Government Application Note (2019). - 6.18 The Council has robust policies and procedures relating to the use of resources and the corporate governance framework, including a Corporate Risk Management Strategy, Financial Regulations and Contract Procedure Rules, Scheme of Delegation, and Anti-Fraud and Corruption Strategy and Whistle-blowing Code.